On Policy Evaluation with Aggregate Time-Series Shocks: Extensions

-We believe that models of the type (\ref{eq:gen_model}) can be promising, because they allow for a combination of two identification arguments: one that is based on the variation over time, and one that is based on the variation over $s$.
-In applications, both $|S|$ and $T$ can be modest (especially, if we want shocks to be independent over $s$), and thus it is natural to use both sources of variation.
-Also, using a time-series dimension, one can estimate correlations between $Z_s$ and adapt inference to this case.
+Models of the type (\ref{eq:gen_model}) can be promising because they allow for a combination of two identification arguments: one based on the variation over time and one based on the variation over $s$.
+In applications, both $|S|$ and $T$ can be modest (especially if we want shifters to be independent over $s$), and thus it is natural to use both sources of variation.
+The development of strategies that allow for that is an attractive area of future research.